nbogie/cyf-react-challenges/challenge-high-score-tables/README.md

 The data is available in the file [./scores.js](./scores.js).
 You can copy this array of data into your App.js or you can import it.

+# Bonus:

+* Present the High Score Tables sorted alphabetically by country name
+* Within one table, sort the player score lines by score, numerically, descending.
+(This is NOT pictured in the example)

 ## Further resources